qsnake/gpaw/doc/devel/overview.rst

 input density array and an output array for the potential, the :class:`~gpaw.xc.gga.GGA` object will calculate the gradient of the density and pass that and the density on to the libxc kernel.

+Refer to :ref:`manual_xc` for other examples.

+Updating libxc and adding new functionals is described at :ref:`updating_libxc`.

 GPAW also has a few non-libxc kernels that one can use like this::